-Try to keep lines within 80-100 characters, so it's readable in plain text in the terminal - Sphinx (our documentation system) will make sure paragraphs flow.
+Try to keep lines within 80-100 characters, so it's readable in plain text - Sphinx (our documentation system) will make sure paragraphs flow.

 If there aren't many options or examples to show, they can go in a paragraph of text.
 Use double-backticks to put commands in monospaced font, like this: